Foreign Portfolio Investment (FPI) – Definition, Types, Example & Benefits

 What are the Types of Foreign Portfolio Investments?

-There are many different types of foreign portfolio investments RBI guidelines, but some of the most common foreign portfolio investment may include:
+There are different types of foreign portfolio investments according to RBI guidelines, but some of the most common foreign portfolio investment include:

 - Stocks: Stocks are shares of ownership in a company.
 When you buy a stock, you are essentially buying a piece of the company.